alexhamill/CSC215/presentations/DivisonPresentation.md

 ## The process

-The code moves the the dividen to a register then subtracts the divisor from the dividen incrimenting the quotient and checking to make sure the dididen is still larger than the divisor.
-Once it isnt what was the dividen is now the remainder and the number that was being incrimented is the quotient. then it stores them back into the ram.
+The code moves the dividend to a register then subtracts the divisor from the dividend incrementing the quotient and checking to make sure the dividend is still larger than the divisor.
+Once it isn't what was the dividend is now the remainder and the number that was being incremented is the quotient. then it stores them back into the ram.

 ## base of commands

-The comands with registers have them build in somtimes they have the base + the register * 2^shift
+The commands with registers have them built in sometimes they have the base + the register * 2^shift as the code

 so for INR register E it would be $ 4 + 3*2^3 $  so 1C